-110.1.2 Inspection service.
-The building official may make, or cause to be made, the inspections required by Section 110.
-He or she may accept reports of department inspectors, independent inspectors or of recognized inspection services, provided that after investigation he/she is satisfied as to their licensure, qualifications and reliability.
-A certificate required by any provision of this code shall not be based on such reports unless the same are recorded by the building code inspector or the architect or engineer performing building code inspections in a manner specified by the building official.
-The building official shall ensure that all persons making such inspections shall be certified in accordance to Chapter 468 Florida Statues; or licensed under Chapter 471 or 481 Florida Statutes.
+110.1.2 Other inspections services.
+The building official may make, or cause to be made the inspections required by Section 1109 of this code.
+He/she may accept reports of department inspectors, independent inspectors or recognized inspection services, provided that after investigation he/she is satisfied as to their qualifications and reliability.
+A certificate required by any provision of this code shall not be based on such reports unless the same are certified by the building code inspector or the architect or engineer performing building code inspections in a manner specified by the building official.
+The building official shall ensure that all persons making such inspections shall be certified in accordance to Chapter 468 Florida Statutes.